awesome1888/eisenwerk/README.md

 13) [CANCEL] in outer layout replace OOP with HOC

 1.9) [DONE] simplify that oop multi-level crap with Apps, use composition for sake
+    * Fix what is broken
+    * User entity should come to the Auth as a parameter, not hard-included
+    * getUserNameField() and getPasswordFiled() all over the code
+2.  auth in a modern way
+3.  re-think oauth2
 ==== NPM!!!!! ====
 1.95) move styles to styled-components
 1.955) new overlay and progressbar mechanic based on watching the store and\or EventEmitter on componentDidUpdate of page when switching from ready false -> true